Skip to main content

 • Use either p4d -jc or p4 admin checkpoint

-• If your site is very large, this step may take awhile
+Note: If your site is very large, this step may take awhile.

-3. Before you back up any files, check that the checkpoint has been created successfully
+3. Before you back up any files, check that the checkpoint was created successfully.

 • You never need to back up the db.* files.
 Your latest checkpoint and journal contain all the information necessary to re-create them.
 More significantly, a database restored from db.* files is not guaranteed to be in a state of transactional integrity.
 A database restored from a checkpoint is.